Ubiquiti-App/UCRM/README.md

 UCRM will start on ports 8080 and 8081 unless you changed it in the docker-compose.yml file.

-Default login and password to the CRM Billing app is `admin\admin`.
+Default login and password to the CRM Billing app is `admin/admin`.

 ## Backup